pathogenic micro-organismsReading time:

 - Staphylococcus aureus, responsible for a number of skin or gastric disorders (abcesses, furonculosis, poisoning …) and is mainly looked for in swimming pool water;

-- the legionella (whose main species is the Legionella pneumophila) that were found to constitute human pathogens in 1976 as the result of an epidemic affecting a number of elderly American Legion people (whence the name «legionnaire’s disease») who became contaminated by the air conditioning system in the hotel hosting their conference.
+- the legionella (whose main species is the Legionella pneumophila) that were found to constitute human pathogens in 1976 as the result of an epidemic affecting a number of elderly American Legion people (whence the name "legionnaire’s disease") who became contaminated by the air conditioning system in the hotel hosting their conference.
 In fact, the infections caused by these bacteria are of two types: an acute pneumopathy (legionellosis) or a more benign form (Pontiac fever).
-These germs tend to proliferate in hot water (air conditioning systems and air-cooling towers; domestic hot water systems; inadequately cleaned shower heads where deposits and, possibly, the presence of amoeba can encourage the presence and proliferation of legionella); they achieve optimum growth at temperatures of 35°C but this growth will be inhibited after 55 to 60°C. Contamination is usually spread by aerosols (air conditioned premises, Jacuzzis, showers …) and the mortality rate can rise as high as 10 to 25%.
+These germs tend to proliferate in hot water (air conditioning systems and air-cooling towers; domestic hot water systems; inadequately cleaned shower heads where deposits and, possibly, the presence of amoeba can encourage the presence and proliferation of legionella); they achieve optimum growth at temperatures of 35°C but this growth will be inhibited after 55 to 60°C. Contamination is usually airbone: the bacteria are spread by aerosols (air conditioned premises, Jacuzzis, showers …) and the mortality rate can rise as high as 10 to 25%;

 - Leptospira (or Spirochaeta), especially L. icterohaemorragiae that causes Weill’s Disease (leptospirosis) which is very prevalent throughout the world.
 Mainly propagated in rodent urine (rats, coypu), the disease is contracted through bathing or ingestion; it sometimes affects sewer workers.